 President - Desiree Logsdon

-With over 30 years in the foodservice industry, Desiree Logsdon is skilled at translating her considerable expertise into tangible benefits for the beverage equipment customers of the Bunn-O-Matic Corporation.
-As Vice President of Marketing, Desiree is responsible for association relations and corporate responsibility, and is charged with developing and executing the company’s marketing strategies.
+With over 34 years in the foodservice industry, Desiree Logsdon is skilled at translating her considerable expertise into tangible benefits for the beverage equipment customers of the Bunn-O-Matic Corporation.
+As Vice President of Marketing, Desiree is charged with developing and executing the company’s marketing strategies and is responsible for association relations and corporate responsibility.
 She also supports trade show participation, customer relations, and community outreach.

-Desiree is an active member of the Women’s Foodservice Forum, the International Women’s Coffee Alliance, the National Association of Convenience Store Manpower Committee and the Specialty Coffee Association Conference Committee
+Desiree is an active member of the Women’s Foodservice Forum, the International Women’s Coffee Alliance, the National Association of Convenience Store Supplier Board and the Specialty Coffee Association Exhibitor Advisory Committee.

 Vice President - Phyllis Johnson